nteract/hydrogen/README.md

 ### Code Introspection

-You can use the "Hydrogen: Inspect" command from the Command Palette to get metadata from the kernel about the object under the cursor.
+You can use the "Hydrogen: Toggle Inspector" command from the Command Palette to get metadata from the kernel about the object under the cursor.

 <img width="770" src="https://cloud.githubusercontent.com/assets/13285808/14108719/d72762bc-f5be-11e5-8188-32725e3d2726.png">